 The HTML Working Group is expected to endorse a WHATWG HTML or DOM Review Draft to Candidate Recommendation at least once per 12 month period.

 For all specifications, this Working Group will seek horizontal review for accessibility, internationalization, performance, privacy, and security with the relevant Working and Interest Groups, and with the TAG.
-Invitation for review must be issued during each major standards-track document transition, at least 3 months before the CR publication, and should be issued when major changes occur in a specification.
+Invitation for review must be issued during each major standards-track document transition, including FPWD.
+The Working Group is encouraged to engage collaboratively with the horizontal review groups throughout development of each specification.
+The Working Group is advised to seek a review at least 3 months before first entering CR and is encouraged to proactively notify the horizontal review groups when major changes occur in a specification following a review.

 Additional technical coordination with the following Groups will be made, per the W3C Process Document: